Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Introduction

 \subsection{Contributions}

-This paper proposes a log-truncated M-estimator for a large family of statistical regressions and establishes its excess risk bound under the condition that the data have $(1+\e)$-th moment with $\e \in (0,1]$, our \emph{contributions} are summarized as the following three aspects.
+This paper proposes a log-truncated M-estimator for a large family of statistical regressions and establishes its excess risk bounds under the condition that the data have $\beta$-th moment with $\beta \in (1,2)$, our \emph{contributions} are summarized as the following three aspects.

-\begin{itemize} \item \textbf{The general high order function $\lambda(x)$ in \eqref{eq:CANTON} below}. \cite{zhang2018ell_1} borrowed the idea from \cite{catoni2012challenging} and choose $\lambda(x)=x^2/2$ to study robust LAD regression when the data have $2$nd moment, while \cite{chen2020generalized} chose $\lambda(x)=\frac{|x|^{1+\e}}{1+\e}$ and extended their results to the case in which the data have finite $(1+\e)$-th moment.
-Table 1 below lists the choices of $\lambda(x)$ which has been reported in literatures.
-In Theorem \ref{thm1loss}, for finite $(1+\e)$-th moment data with $\e \in (0,1]$, we find general conditions for high order function $\lambda(x)$ (see (C.0)-(C.4) below) which guarantee that the minimization of log-truncated loss function leads to a consistent estimator in the sense of excess risk.
-With an additional assumption on the risk function, we further show that the estimator is consistent in $\ell_2$ norm.
+\textbf{A general function $\lambda(x)$ and the associated ridge regression}.
+Table \ref{table:distributions} below lists the choices of $\lambda(x)$ which has been reported in literatures.
+In this paper, we propose a new $\lambda(x)$, under certain conditions on $\lambda$ and loss functions; we establish an error bound for the associated ridge regression, see Theorem \ref{thm1loss} below.
+We allow the dimension $p$ to increase with the sample size $n$.
+Because the parameter set $\Theta$ is bounded, it seems that our ridge regression is more natural and reasonable.

-\item \textbf{General loss functions}.
-Taking $\lambda(x)=\frac{|x|^{1+\e}}{1+\e}$ with $\e \in (0,1]$ and applying Theorem \ref{thm1loss} with general loss functions, we establish a new log-truncated robust estimator in Theorem \ref{thm1loss2}, which not only extends the results about LAD estimators in \cite{zhang2018ell_1} and \cite{chen2020generalized}, but also covers many other convex loss examples such as robust quantile regression (QR) and robust generalized linear models (GLMs).
-For GLMs, we obtain a general result for the related excess risk and apply it to two typical models, logistic regression and negative binomial regression.
+\textbf{Ridge regressions with special $\lambda(x)={|x|^{\beta}}/{\beta}$ and examples}.
+Taking $\lambda(x)={|x|^{\beta}}/{\beta}$ with $\beta \in (1,2)$ and applying Theorem \ref{thm1loss}, we establish a new log-truncated robust estimator in Theorem \ref{thm1loss2}, which not only extends the results about LAD estimators in \cite{zhang2018ell_1} and \cite{chen2020generalized}, but also covers many other convex loss examples such as robust QR and robust GLMs.
+For GLMs, we obtain a general result for bounding excess risk and apply it to two typical classification and count data models: logistic regression and negative binomial regression.